dEXTEr-170/dEXTEr-170/README.md

 ### Hi there! 👋

 I'm **Ali Al-Qarni**, a passionate full-stack web developer with a keen interest in creating innovative solutions and exploring new technologies.
+I specialize in building responsive and user-friendly web applications using modern technologies like React, Next.js, and Flutter.
+With a strong foundation in HTML, CSS, JavaScript, and TypeScript, I enjoy solving complex problems and delivering high-quality solutions that meet user needs.
+Let's build something amazing together!

 ---